Counties Manukau Health Maternal Mental Health Service

 How Do We Help?

-Mothers and babies exist as a unit – one cannot be considered without the other.
-We work with women, their partners and family/whaanau, as well as the services involved in their care.
-Our goal is to support mothers to recover from mental illness with an understanding of the unique challenges that they face; supporting a healthy relationship between mother and baby.
+Mothers, babies and whaanau exist as a unit – one cannot be considered without the other.
+We work with women, partners, whaanau and community services involved in their care.

-Treatment options are tailored to meet individual/family needs and include:
+Treatment options are tailored to meet individual and whaanau needs.
+These may include:

 |Mon – Fri||8:00 AM – 5:00 PM|